__________

 check the What's New section of this webpage

-To Order Online, please click on the items you are interested in.
+To order online, please click on the items you are interested in.
 This

 will take you to the Paypal website ordering center.
-Even in you do
+Shipping

 not have a Paypal account, you can order with credit card.
+If you are

 interested in ordering, but not by credit card, please email me at: jddavis@rocketmail.com